 In the future, Troy plans to pursue a career in Health Finance.
 After completing two internships in marketing and project management, he is excited about being able to combine these skills with his science background.

 Immigrating to Canada at a young age, Anna’s childhood has been marked by change, instability and abuse.
 On the day of her grade eight graduation, she witnessed the murder of her mother and grandmother at the hands of her mother’s abusive common-law partner.
 Orphaned at 13, she moved between kinship homes before transitioning to independent living at age 16.
 Without family she could rely on and without stability, she turned to the arts.
 Dance and musical theatre became her safe haven and sense of identity.

-Despite childhood trauma that completely altered her life, Anna’s resilience has resulted in determination and resilience that leads her to succeed in the face of adversity.
+Despite childhood trauma that completely altered her life, Anna’s resilience has resulted in determination that leads her to succeed in the face of adversity.
 One day, Anna hopes to use dance movement therapy in trauma treatment and create a therapeutic arts center where people can access arts-based forms of psychotherapy.

 Christina came into care when she was eleven years old.
 A survivor of sexual abuse, she struggled to fit in and overcome her hardships.
 But 15 years later, she stands before you a strong and independent woman.
 Christina has chosen a career in nursing so that she can help and make a difference one life at a time.

 Passionate about empowering youth to realize and reach their full potential, Christina believes anything can be achieved if you put your mind to it.
 Knowledge is power, and that power will allow you to achieve your goals and dreams.
 It’s so important for youth to pursue an education so they can get the jobs they want in life.

 Christina is excited to be involved with YPAC to give back to the community and to help be part of the process of making change and taking action toward the issues that young people in the child welfare system face.